Guides March 7, 2026

 The robots.txt and .htaccess files are powerful tools for controlling how search engines crawl and access your website.

 Managing these files manually requires caution and a good understanding of their syntax and functionality.
 Resources like SEOS7’s blog can provide further guidance.
+For those seeking a more streamlined approach to WordPress SEO without plugins, AI-driven tools can assist in auditing and optimizing these configurations.

 Impact on Crawlability, Indexability, and User Experience